 Present the planning guiding principles.
 Design concept discussion.
 Understand perspectives on contextual massing rules.

 May – June 2017

 Summary of collected community feedback during engagement process.
-Presentation of DDO Master Plan.
+Timeline adjusted for presentation of DDO Master Plan.

 Join our David D. Oughton mailing list to find out about future engagement opportunities and to receive the latest project updates.